 Commission Work - yes I do commissions.
 Portraits, animals, landscape, houses, whatever you want painted, chances are I can do a commission for you!
 If possible, I prefer to use digital photographs as reference, these photographs need to be supplied to me in the largest format possible.
 I'm not able use the photographs unless the copyright owner of these photographs agrees to sign a contract giving me permission to paint and sell the work.
 Which means, if you don't own the copyright and can't get in touch with the owner for the purpose of the contract, unfortunately, I won't be able to do the commission.

 I won't use photographs from the internet found on copyright free sites.

 Once there is an agreement put in place to go ahead with the commission and all contracts have been signed, I require a 50% non-refundable payment, the rest of the payment will be due once the painting is complete and before delivery.
 Payment can be through e-transfer in Canada or through Pay Pal in Canada and the USA (an additional 3% will be added if using Pay Pal).
 There are times when there is a waiting list for commissions, in this case a 25% deposit is required to hold your spot and 25% when the contracts are signed, as previously mentioned the last 50% when the painting is completed and before delivery.

 There is no refund on commission work.

 My method: I paint realism in oil paint similar to the way the old masters used to paint.
 Once a sketch is completed I start the painting by painting a monochromatic.
 The monochromatic may be a complete painting or one close to completion, depending on the subject matter.
-Once the monochromatic is done to my satisfaction and to the satisfaction of my client I add colour.
+Once the monochromatic is done, colour is added.
 Essentially the painting is painted twice.
 I pay close attention to values (light, medium and dark) and detail.